rewbs/sd-parseq/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/74455/199899245-46643e77-bb10-4367-b6bd-b2a699fb612c.png">

 It can be used in 2 ways: with a custom script for Automatic1111, or with the [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui).

+You can jump straight into the UI here: https://sd-parseq.web.app/ .

 ## Installation